rachelriv/cmsi386/homework3/README.md

 `sayHello` and initializing it to a function that alerts "Hello", and creating an anonymous closure that alerts "Goodbye".
 She probably expected that only "Goodbye" would get alerted because that closure would be immediatedly executed.
-However, what the code is doing is initializing `sayHello` to a function alerting "Hello" with an argument.
+However, what the code is actually doing is initializing `sayHello` to a function alerting "Hello" with an argument.
 That argument is evaluated and it alerts "Goodbye" *first*, before evaluating to undefined.
 Next, `sayHello` is executed with the argument `undefined`, and "Hello" is alerted next.

-In python, there is really no equivalent, since functions in general cannot be immediately invoked.
+In Python, there is really no equivalent, since functions cannot be immediately invoked.
 However, if this were possible, newlines are significant, and the initialization of `sayHello` would end when the programmer would expect it to.